-SISS is a volunteer social service and research institute founded in 1999.
-The organization is committed to the holistic development of tribal and rural villages, with a specific focus on ecofriendly development and healthcare.
+Shyamprasad Institute for Social Service (SISS), is a non-profit voluntary social service and research institute established in 1999.
+SISS has been devising and successfully implementing programs for encouraging rural population to develop independent thinking and mutual cooperation.
+The organization is also committed to the holistic development of tribal villages, with a specific focus on eco-friendly development and healthcare

 IDRF Partner Since: 2013

 Private-Public partnerships remain the secret of successful development-bringing a host of skills as well as financial, technical and operative know-how for efficient and effective implementation and sustained operation.
 IDRF’s exemplary partnership with SISS implemented the Arogya Dhara project from April 2013 – March 2016.
 On the occasion of 150th birth anniversary of Swami Vivekananda, SISS had started ‘Arogya Dhara Initiative’ in 2013, to promote sanitation, health and livelihood activities in the tribal areas of Adilabad district, Telangana.
 Their work targeted improvements in health and environmental aspects of the entire village.